onap/dcaegen2/docs/sections/installation_oom.rst

 ONAP Deployment Overview
 ------------------------

-ONAP R3 is extention to R2 Kubernetes deployment.
-Kuberenetes is a container orchestration technology that organizes containers into composites of various patterns for easy deployment, management, and scaling.
-R2 ONAP utilizes Kubernetes as the foundation for fulfilling its platform maturity promises.
+ONAP R3 is an extension of R2 Kubernetes deployment.
+Kubernetes is a container orchestration technology that organizes containers into composites of various patterns for easy deployment, management, and scaling.
+R2 ONAP utilized Kubernetes as the foundation for fulfilling its platform maturity promises and R3 contiunues to do so.

-Further, R2 ONAP manages Kubernetes specifications using Helm Charts, under which all Kuberentes yaml-formatted resource specifications and additional files are organized into a hierarchy of charts, sub-charts, and resources.
-These yaml files are further augmented with Helm's templating, which makes dependencies and cross-references of parameters and parameter derivatives among resources manageable for a large and complex Kuberentes system such as ONAP.
+ONAP manages Kubernetes specifications using Helm Charts, under which all Kubernetes yaml-formatted resource specifications and additional files are organized into a hierarchy of charts, sub-charts, and resources.
+These yaml files are further augmented with Helm's templating, which makes dependencies and cross-references of parameters and parameter derivatives among resources manageable for a large and complex Kubernetes system such as ONAP.

 At deployment time, with a single **helm install** command, Helm resolves all the templates and compiles the chart hierarchy into Kubernetes resource definitions, and invokes Kubernetes deployment operation for all the resources.